AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/sign-in-cnnxt.md

     **Note:** If you attempt a sign-in ten times consecutively with a wrong password from the same location (IP address), then your login will be blocked.
 If this happens, contact AVEVA™ Global Customer Support to unlock your account.

 1. From the AVEVA™ Connect home page, click on the folder that represents your organization's services.

-   **Result:** The applications available from this namespace account are displayed below the folder.
+   **Result:** A tile or set of tiles that represents the service(s) you have access to is displayed below the folder.

+1. Click anywhere on the appropriate tile to launch the AVEVA Data Hub service you wish to use.

+   **Result:** The AVEVA Data Hub portal opens.

 <!--VTT, 11/4/21 - Question for SME: Are these other sign in procedures necessary?-->